gleam-lang/otp/README.md

 # gleam_otp_process

-A Gleam library for working with Erlang/OTP processes.
+A Gleam library for working with Erlang/OTP processes in a (mostly) type safe fashion.

-The process abstraction here is a very thin layer over Erlang and as such is is opaque and provides little to no type safety.
-This is useful for interop with Erlang systems but type safe abstractions should be used where possible.

 ## Quick start